Context

 observations

-Existing implementation obscured the relationship between App Opens, Eligible Users, Target Users, Clicks and CTRs - bad use of Gestalt
+Existing implementation obscured the funnel relationship between App Opens, Eligible Users, Target Users, Clicks and CTRs.
+Also, some metrics were accessible only via CSVs.

 decisions